Pepper Money (UK) transfer of equity example support desk enquires

 Transfer of Equity Conveyancing for Leasehold titles

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with Pepper Money (UK) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

-If you do not keep up the payments on your mortgage with Pepper Money (UK) your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Pepper Money (UK).

 Preparing the Transfer of Equity with a Pepper Money (UK) Mortgage